 To check the status of your job, enter

-slurm-<jobid>.out in the same directory where the job script is located.
+slurm-<jobid>.out in the same directory where the job script was submitted from.
 To view the contents of this file, enter

 less slurm-<jobid>.out, and then enter